Board Of Trustees

 John Hutson, Southern Region Planner and Easement Program Manager

 John manages the Conservation Easement Program and processes new easements in the Southern Region.
-Contact John for information about the program or if you are interested in donating an easement in his region.
 For 20 years, in all regions of the State, John has processed easements for MET.
 A graduate of North Carolina State University with a B.S. degree in Forestry John has worked for the MD Department of Agriculture and private forestry company.
 John served for the US Peace Corps in Guatemala promoting forestry and soil conservation.
 John lives in Arnold with his family and enjoys cycling.

 Megan Benjamin, Central & Western Region Planner

 Megan processes new conservation easements in the Central & Western Regions.
-Contact Megan if you are interested in learning about easements or donating an easement in her regions.
 Megan has a B.A. in Political Science and Environmental Studies from St. Mary's College of Maryland and an M.A in Geography and Environmental Planning from Towson University.
 She has worked with a number of environmental non-profits in program coordination and administration.
 Megan worked part time with MET in 2005-06 as the Volunteer Coordinator and helped to revive the volunteer monitoring program.
 In December 2007, Megan rejoined the MET staff a Conservation Easement Planner.
 As a native of Garrett County and current resident of Baltimore County, she couldn’t be more pleased to serve the western & central regions.
 Megan lives in Baltimore County with her husband and two lively dogs.

 Ann Gutierrez Carlson, Eastern Region Planner

 Ann processes new conservation easements in the Eastern Region.
-Contact Ann if you are interested in learning about easements or donating an easement in her region.
 Ann holds a M.S. in Conservation Biology and Sustainable Development from the University of Maryland, College Park and a B.A. in Geography from the George Washington University.
 Before coming to MET she worked for both pubic and private conservation organizations.
 Ann also has several years experience as a teacher and naturalist.
 Ann lives in Annapolis with her husband and enjoys being outdoors.

 Jon Chapman, Monitoring and Stewardship Program Manager